gburgyan/go-ctxdep/Readme.md

 func (u *Request) CacheKey() string {
     return fmt.Sprintf("%d", u.Id)
 }

+// Similar for UserDataService.
+Perhaps the endpoint that's being called is a good key.
 ```

 This will use the parameters that are passed to the generator to generate a key for the cache.
 The cache will then be used to store the results of the generator.